-Question 3: <add CT1 questions on SoR?>

-Question 4: For KI#4 SA2 is progressing means to enable selection of a hosting network, SA2 wonder if CT1 prefers to re-use the terminology SNPN access mode when the hosting network is an SNPN? <add CT1 questions on hosting network selection, e.g. CT1 to decide whether new selection mode is needed and the required use of prioritized lists?>
+Question 3: For KI#4 SA2 is progressing means to enable selection of a hosting network, SA2 wonder if CT1 prefers to re-use the terminology SNPN access mode when the hosting network is an SNPN?

-Question 5: When progressing normative CRs for KI#2, it was proposed to re-use SNPN access mode also when the UE selects an SNPN over non-3GPP access.
+Question 4: When progressing normative CRs for KI#2, it was proposed to re-use SNPN access mode also when the UE selects an SNPN over non-3GPP access.
 SA2 understands that TS 24.501 also uses “SNPN access operation mode” and therefore wonder what would be the appropriate term to use for a UE that selects SNPN over non-3GPP access?